Income Tax on ETF (Exchange Traded Funds) in India

 Income Tax on ETF (Exchange Traded Funds)

 Income Tax on Trading in ETFs is similar to the tax treatment of mutual funds.
-Following are the income tax rates:
+The following are the income tax rates:

-Other ETF 36 months 20% with Indexation Slab Rates
+Other ETF 36 months Slab Rate Slab Rates

 ITR Form, Due Date and Tax Audit Applicability for ETF Investors